Prima ballerina assoluta: History

 The first recorded use of the title as a company rank was in 1894, when French ballet master Marius Petipa bestowed it on Italian ballerina Pierina Legnani.
 He considered her to be the supreme leading ballerina in all of Europe.

-The second ballerina to be given the title was Legnani's contemporary Mathilde Kschessinska.
-Petipa, however, did not agree that she should hold such a title; although an extraordinary ballerina, he felt that she obtained the title primarily via her connections with the Imperial Russian court.
+The second ballerina to be given the title was Legnani's contemporary Mathilde Kschessinska, in 1895.
+Petipa, however, did not agree that she should hold such a title; although an extraordinary ballerina, he felt that she obtained the title primarily via her connections with the Imperial Russian court, as she had an affair with Nicholas II, as well as two other Romanovs (Grand Duke Sergei Mikhailovich and her future husband Grand Duke Andrei Vladimirovich).

-Legnani's heir in the Italian ballet tradition, Attilia Radice trained with Enrico Cecchetti at La Scala in Milan where she became a leading dancer and was later appointed prima ballerina assoluta at Teatro dell'Opera di Roma.
+Legnani's heir in the Italian ballet tradition, Attilia Radice trained with Enrico Cecchetti at La Scala in Milan where she became a leading dancer and was appointed prima ballerina assoluta at Teatro dell'Opera di Roma in 1935.

-The only Soviet ballerinas to hold the title were Galina Ulanova, Maya Plisetskaya, and Natalia Makarova who defected to the West in 1970.
+The only Soviet ballerinas to hold the title were Galina Ulanova, acclaimed as prima ballerina assoluta in 1944, and Maya Plisetskaya in 1960.

 The Swiss-born American Eva Evdokimova became recognised as a prima ballerina assoluta following guest appearances with the Kirov Ballet in the 1970s, when she was named as such by the company ballet mistress, Natalia Dudinskaya.
 The title was later recognised by a vote of the Senate of Berlin.

-Other dancers awarded the title include Anneli Alhanko from Sweden, Alicia Alonso from Cuba, Alessandra Ferri from Italy, and Alicia Markova and Margot Fonteyn from England.
+Other dancers awarded the title include Anneli Alhanko from Sweden (in 1984), Alicia Alonso from Cuba, Alessandra Ferri from Italy (in 1992), and Alicia Markova and Margot Fonteyn (in 1979), both from England.

 The only French dancer to hold the title is Yvette Chauviré.

 Though the U.S. has no process for designation of the title, Rudolf Nureyev referred to the American ballerina Cynthia Gregory of the American Ballet Theatre as the nation's prima ballerina assoluta; however this has never been formally acknowledged.
 Another not to hold the title is Anna Pavlova, one of the best known ballerinas in history.

-In South Africa, the only ballerina granted the title prima ballerina assoluta (1984) was Phyllis Spira (1943–2008).
+In South Africa, the only ballerina granted the title prima ballerina assoluta (in 1984) was Phyllis Spira (1943–2008).